What Is The Difference Between API and Plugin?

 How Does Google Drive API Integration Work?

 Actually, there is no need to delve into the details, because Google already provides all the needed information on their website, or in the step-by-step instructions on how to integrate different Cloud APIs, featured in our blog.
-Despite the fact, that there are only 5 steps to be done, each of them has its required subprocesses as well, so the actual scheme is more complicated.

 how does api work.png